irobot-ros/ros2-performance/performances/performance_test/README_dev.md

 **NOTE:** At the moment, the factory methods for creating subscribers and clients in a node will create all the possible ones, according to the specified number of publishers/servers.
 This means that using these methods, if there are 2 publishers they will publish on 2 different topics and every subscriber node will subscribe to all the available topics.
-It is possible to manually create systems with a different topology by not using the `TemplateFactory::create_subscribers` and `TemplateFactory::create_periodic_publishers` methods.
+It is possible to manually create systems with a different topology by not using the `TemplateFactory::create_subscriber_nodes` and `TemplateFactory::create_periodic_publisher_nodes` methods.

 #### C++ executables